trueagi-io/metta-wam/README.md

     (my-function $b $foofRet2))
 ```

 This allows an inference engine to run programs as if they are knowledge-base queries so that both simple and very complex functions are now optimizable with state of the art query optimization techniques.
-The resulting The emmited code is converted to WAM VM instructions which is optimized with computational techniques.
+This works for other languages as well such as Python, Common Lisp, Curry, Haskell, Verse, Java, Rust and so on and on.
+But the mnost important place it works is with MeTTa!
+This allows MeTTa functional programming and logic programming of `match` to use a singular well-typed execution model.
+So that optimizations allow `match` and `eval` optimizations look forward ahead and backwards to optimize.
+The resulting emmited code is converted to WAM VM instructions which is then optimized using the computational techniques.
 See [docs/OVERVIEW.md](docs/OVERVIEW.md).

 [View the Latest Test Results](reports/TEST_LINKS.md)